Isrofilov/WinControlBot/README.md

 - `/uptime` - Check system uptime.
 - `/sleep` - Transition the system into sleep mode.
 - `/hibernate` - Hibernate the system.
-- `/shutdown` - Shut down the system.
+- `/shutdown` - Shut down the system (with confirmation).
+- `/restart` - Restart the system (with confirmation).
+- `/sysinfo` - Get system information (CPU, memory, disk usage).
+- `/shutdown_in [time]` - Schedule a shutdown after a specified time period.
+- `/screenshot` - Take and send a screenshot of your desktop.
 - **Automatic request validation** - The bot checks the time difference between the message's sending time and the current system time to prevent the execution of outdated commands (e.g., when the computer was off for an extended period).
 If the difference exceeds 5 minutes, the bot requests the user to resend the command.
+- **Confirmation system** - Critical actions like shutdown and restart require confirmation (30-second delay with cancel option).

 ## Getting Started